youngwoo-yoon/genea_visualizer/README.md

 7. The rendered video will be output to the `output` directory, next to the script file.

 ### Using command line
 It is likely that your machine learning pipeline outputs a bunch of BVH and WAV files, such as during hyperparameter optimization.
-Instead of processing each BVH/WAV file pair separately through Blender's UI yourself, call Blender with [command line arguments](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) like this:
+Instead of processing each BVH/WAV file pair separately through Blender's UI yourself, call Blender with [command line arguments](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) like this (on Windows):

 `"<path to Blender executable>" -b --python "<path to Blender .py script>" -- --input "<path to BVH file>" --input_audio "<path to WAV file>" --video`

-On Windows, you may write something like this:
+On Windows, you may write something like this (on Windows):

 `& "C:\Program Files (x86)\Steam\steamapps\common\Blender\blender.exe" -b --python ./blender_render.py -- --input "C:\Users\Wolf\Documents\NN_Output\BVH_files\mocap.bvh" --input_audio "C:\Users\Wolf\Documents\NN_Output\audio.wav" --video --output_dir "C:\Users\Wolf\Documents\NN_Output\Rendered\"`